DecryptingElectrons/thispersondoesnotexist_generator/README.md

 # thispersondoesnotexist_generator
-This script will continuously download fake faces from https://thispersondoesnotexist.com/ .
-It will run on Linux and requires a directory structured the same as the repository.
+This script will continuously download fake faces from https://thispersondoesnotexist.com/

+It requires two dirs in the dir of the script called "tmp" & "pics"